dgerosa/filltex/README.md

     dgerosa@caltech.edu

-The idea started from this `python` course taught by Michele Vallisneri at Caltech.
-I've started from [this example](http://www.vallis.org/salon/summary-2.html).
+The idea started from this `python` course taught by Michele Vallisneri at Caltech (and in particular from [this example](http://www.vallis.org/salon/summary-2.html)).
 The [TexCount](http://app.uio.no/ifi/texcount) code is developed by Einar Andreas Rodland.
 Useful info on the INSPIRE API are available [here](https://inspirehep.net/info/hep/pub_list)